Critical Regionalism: Connecting Politics and Culture in the American Landscape

 The idea of "region" in America has often served to isolate places from each other.
 Whether in the nostalgic celebration of folk cultures or the urbane distaste for "hicks," certain regions of the country are identified as static, and culturally disconnected from everywhere else.
 This title explores this trend and offers alternatives to it.

 Politics and Social Change | Regional Sociology

 Powell, Douglas Reichert, "Critical Regionalism: Connecting Politics and Culture in the American Landscape" (2007).
 ETSU Alumni Bookshelf.
-Book 2.
+2.